espocrm/documentation/docs/user-guide/reports.md

 It's possible to export grid report results to XLSX (Excel) and CSV formats.
 Both a results table and chart are exported to XLSX.

-Note that non-aggregated columns (in grid reports) are not exported to XLSX.
+Note that non-aggregated columns in grid reports are not exported to XLSX.

 ### Access

-By checking *Apply ACL* the report result will not include records that the current user doesn't have access to.
+By checking *Apply ACL*, the report result will not include records that the current user does not have access to.

-If a regular user does not have edit access to the *Apply ACL* field (via role field level security), all reports they create will get *Apply ACL* automatically checked (as of v2.13.5).
+If a regular user does not have edit access to the *Apply ACL* field (via field level security in Roles), all reports they create will have the *Apply ACL* automatically checked (as of v2.13.5).

 ## Joint Grid reports

 Joint Grid reports combine multiple grid reports of different entity types.
-Sub-reports must be grouped by 1 or 0 fields.
+Sub-reports selected for a joint report must be grouped by either 1 or 0 fields.

 If you need to aggregate by fields from different entity types, consider creating separate grid reports for each entity type and then use a Joint Report to join them into one.